jaimeyzzz/impala_horovod_gym/README.md

 TODO

 ## Case Studies
+The training throughput and the scale-up when using multiple learners, see [here](sandbox/speed.md).
-TODO: figures/tables for the training speed and socres over PongNoFrameskip-v4.
+TODO: figures/tables for the socres over PongNoFrameskip-v4.